pydio/pydio-doc-admin-guide/1_installation_guides/8_collabora_online.md

 ##### Configuring Pydio Plugin to connect to CODE

-In the Settings panel, go to All Plugins > Features Plugins > Editors and enable the Collabora Online plugin.
+Go to Settings > All Plugins > Features Plugins > Editors and enable the Collabora Online plugin.

-Change the parameters to :
+Change the plugin parameters to :

  - Url to the Libre Office Editor iFrame: `/loleaflet/dist/loleaflet.html`
  - WebSocket use TLS: `true`
  - Web Socket Connector Host: `<your-domain>`
  - Web Socket Connector Port: `9980` (see virtual host configuration above).

+ Remember to save.

 ##### Test and start editing docs !